geokit/geokit-rails/README.markdown

 ## Database Compatability

-GeoKit does *not* work with SQLite, as it lacks the necessary geometry functions.
+Geokit does *not* work with SQLite, as it lacks the necessary geometry functions.
-GeoKit works with MySQL (tested with version 5.0.41) or PostgreSQL (tested with version 8.2.6) GeoKit is known to *not* work with Postgres <8.1 -- it uses the least() funciton.
+Geokit works with MySQL (tested with version 5.0.41) or PostgreSQL (tested with version 8.2.6) Geokit is known to *not* work with Postgres <8.1 -- it uses the least() funciton.

 ## HIGH-LEVEL NOTES ON WHAT'S WHERE